Hongryongsa Temple – 홍룡사 (Yangsan, Gyeongsangnam-do)

 Overall Rating: 7.5/10

-Hongryongsa Temple is one of the most beautifully located temples you’ll find in Korea.
+Hongryongsa Temple is one of the most beautifully situated temples you’ll find in all of Korea.
 The beautiful Hongryong-pokpo Waterfall, for which the temple gets its name, flows down and through the rest of the temple grounds.
-And when you add all the beauty that’s housed inside the temple shrine halls like the multi-armed and headed Gwanseeum-bosal and the two incarnations of the Bodhisattva of Compassion, you’ll have more than enough reason to try and find the rather difficult to locate Hongryongsa Temple.
+And when you add all the beauty that’s housed inside the temple shrine halls like the multi-armed and headed Gwanseeum-bosal and the two incarnations of the Bodhisattva of Compassion inside the Okdang Hall, you’ll have more than enough reason to try and find the rather difficult to locate Hongryongsa Temple.